faststack/FASTstack.org/src/views/index/index.md

 Start building with the FASTstack

 @@getStarted
-Build your first FASTstack app</a>
+Get started building a FASTstack app

 @@getStartedLink
 /get-started